NathanielGonzalez52/WebDevelopmentPortfolio/README.md

 The "Drumset" website was made using HTML5, CSS, and JavaScript.
 The site displays 8 images with a picture of a percussive instrument and a letter.
 Each letter corresponds to a key.
 If the image is clicked or if the corresponding key is pressed, the image will play a sound.

+The Marvel Quiz website was made using HTML, CSS, and JavaScript.
+The site displays ten questions with four different options, but shuffles the questions with each refresh, so that the quiz is different every time.
+The questions are formatted in JSON for convenient access.
+Furthermore, the quiz allows for changing previous answers.
+It is currently a work in progress, but aims to create a feature that allows for two or more people to compete against one another.